thiagokokada/blog/posts/2024-09-02/01-my-coding-experience-with-llm.md

 So I was not really hopeful I would get any answers in ChatGPT, but not only it put me in the correct path, the code was almost correct.
 It did had some unused and missing imports, and there were some compilation errors that were easily fixed.
-Also, it just registered a `html.WithHardWraps()` renderer for no reason at all.
+And when it registered the extension, it also added a `html.WithHardWraps()` renderer for no reason at all.

 But this is one of the experiences in LLM that most impressed me.
 I had no idea at all on how to solve this problem, and ChatGPT basically gave me the